mansong1/nodejs-bluegreen/README.md

 All of the OpenShift templates / objects are defined as YAML in this directory.
 The contents of this directory are applied via `setup.sh`.

+---

+This project is largely based off of https://github.com/redhat-cop/container-pipelines/tree/master/blue-green-spring